Being informed about customs and tradition is the only way future generations will ensure that our history does not become extinct.

 What should happen, that perhaps may be a sign of remorse, is for the descendant countries of past Colonial masters who are now leaders of the First World countries, should not allow themselves to encourage a new form of colonisation whereby they receive and help hide-away stolen-wealth acquired from the leaders of their former territories.

 Their complacent look-the-other-way attitude while doing nothing makes them collaborators of sorts and should stop.
-Because it is good to have such stolen-wealth stashed away in their own countries, and utilised within their own system, they are aiding and abetting colonialization of sorts.
+Because it is good to have such stolen wealth stashed away in their own countries, and utilised within their own system, they are aiding and abetting colonialization of sorts.

-The Positive effects of Colonisation
+The Positive Effects of Colonization

 For instance, because of technological advancements, I am typing this article on my laptop and relaying a message to the whole world.
 Maybe without the advancement, I’ll be telling tales by moonlight to a few dozen people.
 Maybe I’ll be looking to the stars to determine when to sow or harvest, or the sun to give me the time of day or talking drums to send out messages far and wide.